AbedElazizShe/LightCompressor/README.md

 ## Performance
 This method was tested on Pixel, Huawei, Xiaomi, Samsung and Nokia phones and more than 150 videos.
-Here’s some results from pixel 2 XL;
+Here’s some results from pixel 2 XL (medium quality);
 * 94.3MB compressed to 9.2MB in 11 seconds
 * 151.2MB compressed to 14.7MB in 18 seconds
 * 65.7MB compressed to 6.4MB in 8 seconds